nenoalmeida/basic-rails/README.md

 # basic-rails

-Some basic things about the framework Rails
+Some basic tips about the Ruby on Rails

 * Model View Controller